Elico-Corp/odoo-addons/project_timesheet_detailed/README.rst

 Project TimeSheet Detail
 ========================

-This module extends the function of project timesheet,allows the manager to review, approve or reject the timesheet by every single record.
+This module extends the function of project timesheet, allows the manager to review, runbot, approve or reject the timesheet one by one.

 Installation
 ============